ahopper/sparkey/README.md

 # sparkey
-midi interface to Spark SDR
+midi interface to Spark SDR using a Pro Micro Arduino